acuity-network/index.acuity.network/content/_index.md

 [[extra.list]]
 title = "Enables true dapps 🦄"
-content = 'Fast, rich dapps can be built without any backend whatsoever, connecting to an index provided by anyone.'
+content = 'Fast, rich dapps can be built without any backend whatsoever, connecting to an index node provided by anyone.'

 [[extra.list]]
 title = "Provable query results 🤓"
-content = "Data returned from an index can be mathematically verified using the light client of the chain."
+content = "Data returned from an index node can be mathematically verified using the light client of the chain."

 [[extra.list]]
-title = "Free or revenue generating 🤑" content = 'An index can be free to query, or require payments in ACU or the native currency of the index.'
+title = "Free or revenue generating 🤑" content = 'An index node can be free to query, or require payments in ACU or the native currency of the index.'

 [[extra.list]]
 title = "Multi-chain 🌏"